pachterlab/kallisto/manual.md

 `kallisto quant` produces three __output__ files by default:

-- __abundances.h5__ is a HDF5 binary file containing run info, abundance esimates, bootstrap estimates, and transcript length information length.
+- __abundance.h5__ is a HDF5 binary file containing run info, abundance esimates, bootstrap estimates, and transcript length information length.
 This file can be read in by __sleuth__
-- __abundances.tsv__ is a plaintext file of the abundance estimates.
+- __abundance.tsv__ is a plaintext file of the abundance estimates.
 It does not contains bootstrap estimates.
 Please use the `--plaintext` mode to output plaintext abundance estimates.
 Alternatively, `kallisto h5dump` can be used to output an HDF5 file to plaintext.
 The first line contains a header for